Doing the literature reviewCourses for beginning PhD candidates

 - Monitoring your progress through the literature matrix

-- How to macro-analyze your material, and identifying and discussing gaps and flaws
+- Macro-analyzing your material, and identifying and discussing gaps and flaws

 - Different strategies for presenting the literature, and the pros and cons of each strategy, based on real examples

-- You will be asked to prepare a plan indicating which literature you will review, a time scheme and a preliminary structure for your chapter or article.
-In session 2 we will discuss the outcomes of this exercise.
+- Each participant will be asked to develop a plan for the literature selection, a reading schedule, and a structure for their review.
+In session 2 we will discuss the outcomes.

 About the instructors